-- 5.1 Forest management should strive toward economic viability, while taking into account the full environmental, social, and operational costs of production, and ensuring the investments necessary to maintain the ecological productivity of the forest. - 5.1.1 Budgets shall include provision for environmental and social as well as operational costs necessary to maintain certifiable status (e.g. management planning, road maintenance, silvicultural treatments, long-term forest health, growth and yield monitoring, and conservation investments).

-5.1.2 The income predicted in the operating budgets shall be based upon sound assumptions.

-- 5.2 Forest management and marketing operations should encourage the optimal use and local processing of the forest's diversity of products. - 5.2.1 FME shall seek the "highest and best use" for individual tree and timber species. - 5.2.2 FME shall encourage utilisation of frequently occurring, lesser known, or less-commonly utilised plant species for commercial and subsistence uses. - 5.2.3 Non-timber forest products (NTFPs) should be considered during forest use and processing. - 5.2.4 Local processing shall be emphasised where possible. - 5.3 Forest management should minimise waste associated with harvesting and on-site processing operations and avoid damage to other forest resources. - 5.3.1 Harvesting techniques shall be designed to avoid log breakage, timber degradation and damage to the forest stand and other resources. - 5.3.2 Waste generated through harvesting operations, on-site processing and extraction shall be minimised.
+- 5.1 Forest management should strive toward economic viability, while taking into account the full environmental, social, and operational costs of production, and ensuring the investments necessary to maintain the ecological productivity of the forest. - 5.1.1 Budgets shall include provision for environmental and social as well as operational costs necessary to maintain certifiable status (e.g. management planning, road maintenance, silvicultural treatments, long-term forest health, growth and yield monitoring, and conservation investments). - 5.1.2 The income predicted in the operating budgets shall be based upon sound assumptions. - 5.2 Forest management and marketing operations should encourage the optimal use and local processing of the forest's diversity of products. - 5.2.1 FME shall seek the "highest and best use" for individual tree and timber species. - 5.2.2 FME shall encourage utilization of frequently occurring, lesser known, or less-commonly utilized plant species for commercial and subsistence uses. - 5.2.3 Non-timber forest products (NTFPs) should be considered during forest use and processing. - 5.2.4 Local processing shall be emphasized where possible. - 5.2.5 FME shall prioritize to utilize the areas possibilities for quality production and develop a forest which gives basis for variation in harvesting and regeneration methods. - 5.3 Forest management should minimise waste associated with harvesting and on-site processing operations and avoid damage to other forest resources. - 5.3.1 Harvesting techniques shall be designed to avoid log breakage, timber degradation and damage to the forest stand and other resources. - 5.3.2 Waste generated through harvesting operations, on-site processing and extraction shall be minimized.